mdsuffian83/Foodpedia/README.md

 ## 🎈 Usage <a name="usage"></a>

-- Visit the main page to view all players.
-- Click on "New Player" to create a new player account.
-- To update a player's profile, click on the "Update" button next to their name.
+Non-registered users can view restaurant profiles and reviews but cannot edit or delete them.
+They can click the "Like" button on reviews.
+Registered users can create new restaurant profiles, leave reviews, and edit or delete their own reviews.
+They can also upload images of the food.
-- Use the navigation links to switch between different pages and features of the application.
+Use the navigation links to switch between different pages and features of the application, such as browsing through the list of restaurants and their associated reviews.

 ## 🚀 Deployment <a name = "deployment"></a>

 To deploy the application, follow these steps:

 - Ensure that you have met all the prerequisites mentioned above.
-- Set up your production environment, such as a VPS or a hosting platform that supports Node.js.
+Set up your production environment, such as a VPS or a hosting platform that supports Node.js.
-- Configure your production environment with the required environment variables (e.g., database connection details).
+Configure your production environment with the required environment variables (e.g., database connection details).
-- Transfer the application files to the server and run npm install to install dependencies.
+Transfer the application files to the server and run npm install to install dependencies.
-- Start the application using a process manager, like PM2 or forever.
-- Alternatively, you can also deploy the application using a cloud platform like Heroku.
-To deploy the application on Heroku, follow these steps:

-- Create a new app on Heroku and connect it to your GitHub repository.
+Verify that the application runs successfully in the development environment.
+Create an account on Vercel and create a new project.
+Connect your GitHub repository to Vercel.
-- Configure the required environment variables on Heroku.
+Configure the required environment variables in Vercel.
-- Enable automatic deploys from your GitHub repository.
-- Deploy the application manually or wait for the automatic deploy to run.
+Deploy the application manually or wait for the automatic deploy to run.
-- You can see a live of the application deployed on a cloud platform at
+Verify that the application runs successfully on the Vercel platform.

 ## ⛏️ Built Using <a name = "built_using"></a>